Data Lakehouse Architecture (EAP)

 To start using the Data Lakehouse, do the following:

 1. Contact your customer success manager (CSM).
-They'll help you backfill your historical Tetra Data into two types of Lakehouse tables (Delta Tables):
+They'll help you do the following:

 Lakehouse Data Access